 Once the officer determines the identity of the driver, they implement the traffic stop by using by lights and sirens to alert the driver to pull off to the side of the road.
 When someone sees red and blue flashing lights in their rearview mirror, they should immediately indicate to the vehicle following them that they are going to pull over.
 They can slow down, put their hazards on, or put a directional signal on and move over to the closest and safest spot.
 They should not stop in the middle of traffic but should get out of the flow of traffic to avoid causing an accident or creating a more dangerous situation.

 Factors that May Affect a Stop in West Palm Beach

-Many times during a traffic stop, the police look for other infractions or crimes.
+Often during a traffic stop, the police look for other infractions or crimes.
 For instance, they may be looking for other items such as contraband, drugs, or stolen goods.
 Sometimes, the officer does a thorough review of what they can see in plain view.
 If they see or smell anything while at the side of the vehicle, they have the right to search the vehicle.
 When a police officer believes a driver is impaired by alcohol or drugs, they have the right to order the person out of the vehicle, search them, and pat them down to make sure there is nothing on them.

-If someone at more than 100 miles an hour on the highway, they should expect an aggressive type of traffic stop where they are ordered out of the vehicle at gunpoint with multiple officers on the scene.
+If someone is travelling more than 100 miles an hour on the highway, they should expect an aggressive type of traffic stop where they are ordered out of the vehicle at gunpoint with multiple officers on the scene.
 This is called a felony traffic stop.
 They order the driver out of the vehicle, faced backwards, and get down on their knees with their hands behind their head.
 The law enforcement officer handcuffs the individual at gunpoint until they are safe and secure.